-Community diabetes education programs are available to anyone diagnosed with diabetes whether they need an endocrinologist or not.
-The programs provide education and support to adults living with prediabetes or type 2 diabetes.
+The community diabetes education programs are available to adults diagnosed with type 2 diabetes and prediabetes whether they need an endocrinologist or not

-Funding for this program is provided by the Champlain LHIN.
-The seven partner Diabetes Education Programs are:
+Funding for this program is provided by Ontario Health.
+DCO’s six partner Diabetes Education Programs are:

 - Bruyère Diabetes Education Program